Our Developmental Transactional Analysis Training Programmes

 Over the years, the different fields of TA have been introduced and pulled further and further apart.

-This makes it harder for practitioners to understand how their colleagues work, causes delays in developing a professional identity, and gets in the way of adding additional competence in different contexts.
+This makes it harder for practitioners to understand how their colleagues work, causes delays in developing a professional identity, and gets in the way of adding competences in different contexts.

 To counteract this trend, we offer training in the old style, with the eventual field of practice being determined by the work-based evidence that our students generate.